JohnnyHendriks/TestAdapter_Catch2/Docs/Settings.md

 Default: -1

-The `<CombinedTimeout>` option is only relevant when `<ExecutionMode>` is set to `Combined`.
+The `<CombinedTimeout>` option is only relevant when `<ExecutionMode>` is set to `Combine`.
 It sets the maximum amount of time a combined test run may take.
 Any tests that were not yet run at the time of a timeout are marked as being skipped.
 Setting the timeout to zero or a negative number turns of the timeout.

 > Introduced in v1.6.0